United States Naval Reserve Midshipmen's School: Schools

 USNR Midshipmen's School Prairie State was conducted aboard the converted USS Illinois (BB-7) in the 1940s or 1950s.

 During the spring of 1940, U.S. Naval Reserve Midshipman School, Prairie State, was opened on board the converted battleship USS Illinois (BB-7) in New York City with Captain John J. London in command.
 The first class in the midshipmen program produced 264 new officers during the early days of World War II before the U.S. was involved, 232 of whom reported for active duty.

 The second V-7 class at Prairie State began November 22 after its officer candidates had finished their initial training cruise on the USS New York (BB-34) during the summer of 1940.
 A total of 480 junior officers from it graduated in February 1941.

 The V-7 course at Columbia provided the fictional setting for the early chapters of the World War II novel The Caine Mutiny.

 University of Notre Dame

 Starting in April 1942, the University of Notre Dame hosted six classes of the 30-day indoctrination school, with each class composed of 1200.
 In October 1942, the indoctrination school became a full-fledged Naval Reserve Midshipman School, with a complete 4-month course.
 The program was hosted in Morrissey Hall, Lyons Hall, Howard Hall, and Badin Hall.
 The Navy also built a drill hall on the campus.
 Captain H. P. Burnett was the commanding officer of the school.
 The school terminated in November 1945, after ten 4-month courses and over 10,000 officers trained.
-Starting in July 1943, Notre Dame would go on to also host a V-12 Navy College Training Program.
+Starting in July 1943, Notre Dame also hosted a V-12 Navy College Training Program.